 Sample cover letter for a teaching position

 I am applying for the role of lecturer in psychology at the University of Hamburg.
-I completed a PhD on the topic of how stressful life events effect decision making at University College London.
+I completed a PhD on the topic of how stressful life events affect decision making at University College London.
 Since then I have been working in a postdoctoral role in the neurology department at the Charité Hospital Berlin.
-The primary topics I teach are neuropsychology, rehabilitation after brain injury, and the social impact of stress, with additional experience in the teaching of neuroscience.
+The primary topics I teach are neuropsychology, rehabilitation after brain injury, and the social impact of stress, and I have additional teaching experience in the field of neuroscience.

 This teaching style has been successful in engaging students and holding their interest.
-I am happy to have received strong positive feedback from students on my teaching, and one of my classes was selected by the student newspaper as being in its top ten courses at my previous university.
+I am happy to have received strong positive feedback from students on my teaching, and one of my classes was selected by the student newspaper as a top ten course at my previous university.
 I also have experience co-supervising students in Bachelor's and Master’s psychology programs, from which I gained skills in project management and supporting students academically.